Amine-Smahi/BlogCity/README.md

 ## BlogCity
-BlogCity a platform where words matter.It enables people to make an impression on others.
+BlogCity a platform where words matter.
+It enables people to make an impression on others.
 To teach them something or connect emotionally.
 Where the quality of the idea matters

 ## What is .NET Core
 .NET Core is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.